 What is the United Way?

 Fremont Area United Way is a 100% independent local non-profit organization that focuses on human service needs of communities in this area.
 United Way is much more than a fund-raising organization.
 United Way is about changing lives.
-United Way works with dozens of partners in the areas of Health, Income and Education to deliver results.
+United Way works with dozens of partners in the areas of Health, Income, Education and Basic Needs to deliver results.
 Our primary service area includes Dodge and Washington Counties in Nebraska.

 Who runs the Fremont Area United Way?